omkarmaliGit/JavaScript_miniProjects/README.md

 <h2>Projects</h2>
 Explore a variety of JavaScript mini projects in this repository.
 Each project comes with its own folder, containing detailed documentation and code samples.
 Here's a glimpse of what you'll find:

+- 🌎 I am from Pune, India.
+- ✍ I am learning web development.

-- Weather App: Build a weather application that fetches real-time weather data based on user input.
+Weather App: Build a weather application that fetches real-time weather data based on user input.
-- To-Do List App: Create a simple to-do list application with features like adding, deleting, and marking tasks as complete.
+To-Do List App: Create a simple to-do list application with features like adding, deleting, and marking tasks as complete.
-- Calculator: Create a basic calculator that performs arithmetic operations.
+Calculator: Create a basic calculator that performs arithmetic operations.
 Login and Registration: Implement user authentication with a simple login and registration system.
 Countdown Timer: Develop a countdown timer that can be customized for different events.